-SSL issues and errors can occur for a variety of reasons.
+SSL errors can occur for a variety of reasons.
 Below you can find information on troubleshooting some of the most common ones.

 Mixed Content Warnings

 Even after successful issuance of an SSL certificate for your domain, you may see “mixed content” warnings in the developer tools console or a “Not Secure” message in the address bar of your browser.